MAG-MM/ul-fri-nlp-course-project-2024-2025-nlpmaxxing-rtvslo/Instructions.md

 Running the script `python scripts_split/test_s.py` will run inference on the entire `test-mini` dataset and save the results inside the `test` directory.

-You can adapt this script for a single example or use the `demo.ipynb` notebook.
+You can adapt this script for a single example or use the `scripts/demo.ipynb` notebook.

-Scripts:

-- `scripts`: Python scripts for running locally and in the HPC cluster with the data with all inputs combined to form an output
-- `scripts_split`: Python scripts for running locally and in the HPC cluster with the data chunked input by input to form an output to achieve fine-tunning without going over the maximum possible token count limit.
-This should be consider the final code for fine-tunning and running inference on a test set.

-After a local environment is set up and the gitignored files are downloaded, run the `test_s.py` file inside the `scripts_split` directory.
-There is a sample command at the bottom of the file.

-### Data preprocess

-To run preprocessing, run consolidate input, output, then merge inputs and outputs.

-### List of packages
+### Evaluation

-Install pytorch.

-pip install `jupyter polars fastexcel lxml tqdm striprtf scikit-learn`

-`pip install transformers datasets accelerate peft trl bitsandbytes protobuf`
+This depends on the test file generated with inference and the precalculated scores, available within the `outputs` directory in the **Resources Shared Directory**.

+- `evaluate_results`: the notebook for evaluating generated reports with evaluation metrics.
+Loads the csv file with generated and reference reports, calulates different metrics, draws some graphs for easier undertanding and then finds a few best reports based on chosen selection metrics.
+- `view_results`: similar to `evaluate_results`, but it immediately loads the csv file with reports and coresponding metrics instead of calculating them.
+The file is available [here](https://unilj-my.sharepoint.com/:x:/g/personal/ms88481_student_uni-lj_si/EaC0oJgOflBHvQ41gMT-AC4Bg7Tz9u-XBi8CF6Ek1KlvjQ?e=QTeJM5). **Use this to check our results.**

+Other evaluation code:

+- `/scripts/testing`: contains files used for evaluating generated reports.
+- `/scripts/testing/evaluate_reports.py`: actual evaluation metrices.
+For GPT evaluation you need a valid API key and credits.
+- `/scripts/testing/helper_functions.py`: functions used for displaying results.
+- `/scripts/testing/evaluation_examples.ipynb`: contains some synthetic examples for checking evaluation.

 ### Slurm scripts: